Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: RB-SCD Dataset

 \subsection{Data Annotation and Analysis}

-\textbf{Rich Semantic Annotations}: As shown in Fig. \ref{fig:annotate_samples} and Fig. \ref{fig:dataset_Statistics}, unlike traditional BCD datasets, we have defined eight major categories (with specific subcategories detailed in Tab. \ref{tab:subcategories}), including road, bridge, bare land, building, farmland, water, grass and vegetation.
-The RB-SCD dataset provides detailed semantic change annotations for 11 distinct types of semantic changes and a background category across these eight categories.
+\textbf{Rich Semantic Annotations.} As shown in Fig.~\ref{fig:annotate_samples} and Fig.~\ref{fig:dataset_Statistics}, unlike traditional BCD datasets, RB-SCD provides fine-grained annotations for 11 distinct semantic change types.
+These change annotations are constructed from eight fundamental land-cover classes, which are detailed in Tab.~\ref{tab:subcategories}.
+A critical contribution of RB-SCD is its fine-grained semantic granularity, which is not merely a detail but an essential feature for meaningful real-world applications.
+This granularity allows for a precise understanding of urban evolution.
+For instance, categories like \textit{farmland-\textgreater{}road} and \textit{vegetation-\textgreater{}road} directly track the impact of urbanization on

-Changes such as road widening, new road construction, and bridge construction or modification are reflected through the corresponding semantic change types, supporting in-depth exploration of the intrinsic mechanisms of traffic scenario evolution.
+ecological and agricultural land, providing critical data for environmental assessment.
+Conversely, changes such as \textit{road-\textgreater{}grass} or the rare but critical \textit{bridge-\textgreater{}water} capture infrastructure degradation or demolition, which is vital for safety monitoring and disaster response.
+Distinguishing between road widening (an implicit category captured through pixel-level changes) and \textit{building-\textgreater{}road} is crucial for urban renewal analysis and traffic management.
+All annotations are performed by a professional team in RS and underwent rigorous quality control to ensure accuracy and semantic consistency.
 It is worth noting that some changes, such as bridges directly turning into roads, are rarely observed in reality.
-Additionally, other types of changes, such as those between bridges and some other categories, occur in only a few samples, and we set their pixel number to 0.
-All annotations are carried out by a professional team in RS and transportation, and underwent multiple rounds of rigorous review and quality control to ensure annotation accuracy and semantic consistency.
+Additionally, other types of changes, such as those between bridges and some other categories, occur in only a few samples, and we set their pixel number to 0 in the training process.